JoelPasvolsky/vm-load-balancing/README.md

  - Priority: Whether to prioritize balancing CPU or memory.

 ### Variables
- - `{vm}_on_{host}`: Binary variable that shows if vm is assigned to host.
+ - `{vm}_on_{host}`: Binary variable that shows if virtual machine is assigned to host.

 ### Objective
 Our objective is to assign virtual machines to hosts such that the resource demands for CPU and memory are equally distributed between hosts.

-The `Priority` setting allows the option to switch between prioritizing balancing CPU or memory.
-The resource chosen as priority will be set as a hard constraint while the other resource will be a soft constraint.
+The `Priority` setting enables you to choose between prioritizing CPU or memory balancing.
+The prioritized resource is set as a hard constraint while the other resource is a soft constraint.

 ### Constraints
-#### One Host per Virtual Machine Constraint
+#### One Host per Virtual Machine
 Each virtual machine can only be assigned to one host.
 To accomplish this we use a one-hot constraint for discrete `{vm}_on_{host}` variables.

-#### Proportional Allocation Constraint
+#### Proportional Allocation
-The sum of CPU requirements and memory demands on a host must be less than or equal to the proportionally balanced CPU and memory calculated by taking the host's individual resource capacity and multiplying it by the total requested resource (of all virtual machines), divided by the total available space across all hosts for that resource.
+The sum of CPU and memory requirements on a host must be less than or equal to the proportional allocation of the host.
+This proportional allocation is that host's resource capacity divided by the total resource capacity of all hosts multiplied by the total demand of all virtual machines.

-The priority of which resource (memory or CPU) to balance can be set by the `Balance Priority` which switches between hard and soft constraints for the two resources.
+The priority between resources (memory or CPU) is set with the `Balance Priority`, which switches between hard and soft constraints for the two resources.